sonomar/sharem/README.md

-# sharem
-Sharemeister test site
+# Sharemeister website Test Repository
+# This site will eventually be on a professional server
+# Pages to complete: Home, Team, Contact